FHIRPath-QA: Executable Question Answering over FHIR Electronic Health Records

 \subsection{Fine-tuning Protocol}

-To evaluate the impact of specialized training, we fine-tuned 4o-mini, 4.1-mini, and 4.1-nano on the training samples of FHIRPath-QA Large excluding all samples associated with the unseen query structure and resource-level holdout templates.
+To evaluate the impact of specialized training, 4o-mini, 4.1-mini, and 4.1-nano models were fine-tuned on the training samples of FHIRPath-QA Large excluding all samples associated with the unseen query structure and resource-level holdout templates.
 Training was conducted through the OpenAI API (1 epoch, batch size 5, learning rate 1.8 for 4o-mini, 2.0 for 4.1-mini, and 0.1 for 4.1-nano).
-Evaluation was conducted on paraphrases in the test split to assess linguistic generalization (Test 1), on the unseen queries to assess an improved understanding of FHIR elements (Test 2), and finally on the unseen resource types (Test 3).
+Evaluation was conducted on paraphrases in the test split to assess linguistic generalization (Test 1), on the unseen queries to assess an improved understanding of FHIR elements (Test 2), and finally on unseen resource types to assess resource-level generalization (Test 3).

-To explore the effect of the number of patient/training examples, SFT was performed with three numbers of examples in the training dataset: 1) 10 patients, 2) 30 patients, and 3) the full 100 patients in MIMIC-IV on FHIR Demo.
+To explore the effect of the number of patients represented by the training examples, SFT was performed with three subsets of the training dataset containing: 1) 10 patients, 2) 30 patients, and 3) the full 100 patients in MIMIC-IV on FHIR Demo.